604-3 A. SEMI-ANNUAL REPORTING

 Example - Report from Office of Children’s Services

 A caseworker gets a call from the social worker at OCS on November 26 reporting that a child has been removed from the parent’s home on November 23.
-The caseworker must process this change, removing the child from the Food Stamp case.
+The caseworker must process this change, removing the child from the SNAP case.
 Timely notice of adverse action is required, and the child is removed effective January 1.

 Example - PFD Reported on Application